 You may want to read:

-Wearing clothes are about as everyday as it gets.
+Wearing clothes is about as every day as it gets.
 From two to twelve years of age, a child will put on clothes approximately 4000 times.
-Parents have a dozen or so years to teach their children how to connect a modest Christian worldview to daily living.
-Teaching modesty is our “always-recurring opportunity.”
-If we learn a new habit in twenty-one days, our children will have entrenched thinking about modesty—for good or evil—long before becoming teens.
+Parents have a dozen or so years to teach their children how to connect a modest Christian worldview to their daily lives.
+Teaching modesty is our always-recurring opportunity to envision children.
+Imagine if we learn a new habit in twenty-one days, how much more our children will have entrenched thinking about modesty—for good or evil—long before becoming teens.
 But like all our behaviors, learning modesty begins in our hearts, not on our backs.
-What we wear on the outside reflects who we are on the inside, so we must target our hearts first.
+What we wear on the outside reflects who we are on the inside, which is the parent’s call to target their hearts first.

-What character traits should a person have regarding modesty with your heart in view?
-Knowing what character traits you want to instill in a child’s heart is of utmost importance because those characteristics will influence all of their decisions.
+What heart-developing character traits should a person have regarding modesty?
+Knowing what character traits you want to instill in a child’s heart is of utmost importance because those characteristics will influence all of their external behavioral decisions.
 Think about what I’m suggesting in an inverted way: teach them how to behave or what they should wear without addressing their hearts.
-That is legalism, a horrible disservice to anyone.
-It’s wiser to train their little hearts with Christlike character than mandating rote, choreographed behaviors.
+That approach is legalism, a horrible disservice to anyone.
+It’s wiser to train their little hearts with Christlike character than mandating rote, choreographed clothing choices.

-Biblical parenting goals always begin with Christlike character before behavioral modification mandates.
 We wanted our children to learn essential character traits before focusing on behaviors.
-For example, respect, honor, gratitude, wisdom, discretion, and humility were a few essentials.
-We saw these qualities as foundational early on, knowing we would come alongside them as they grew older, teaching them how to think biblically about behaviors, including modesty.
+For example, respect, honor, gratitude, wisdom, discretion, and humility were a few essentials we wanted to instill into their little hearts.
+We saw these qualities as foundational early on, knowing we would come alongside them as they grew older, teaching them how to think and build biblical behaviors on top of those attributes, including modesty.
 Beauty is external, but respect, honor, gratitude, wisdom, discretion, and humility are rooted in the heart.
-If we did not begin in the right place, our children could end up like pigs with gold rings stuck in their snouts.
+If we did not begin in the right place, foundational speaking, our children could end up like pigs with gold rings stuck in their snouts.

-The all-important question is, where do we begin teaching our children these traits?
-Of course, that starting place is always in the parents’ hearts first.
-The teacher (parent) must internalize and practice the teaching they hope to export to the children.
-Otherwise, teaching a child about modesty would be hypocritical if we don’t model and manifest them ourselves.
+The all-important question is, where do you begin teaching your children these traits?
+The starting place is always in the parents’ hearts.
+The teacher (parent) must internalize and practice the teaching they hope to export to their children.
+Otherwise, teaching a child about modesty would be hypocritical if we don’t model and manifest our instruction.
 Children have ingrown baloney detectors.
 They can discern hypocritical parenting.
 We must not be full of baloney.
 We can fake them out for a season, but they will discern the disconnect between orthodoxy and orthopraxy as they grow older.
 May our example clearly represent the Christ we want them to emulate (Ephesians 5:1; 1 Corinthians 11:1).
-Our lives are the most potent examples of what will shape our children.
+Our lives are the most potent examples of what will shape the future of our children.
 May I ask you a few questions about your modeling modesty to your children?

-To “do modesty” well in the home means husbands and wives must be regularly and transparently talking about this culturally relevant issue.
-A husband and wife are not two people but one flesh.
+To do modesty well in the home means husbands and wives must be regularly and transparently talking about this culturally relevant issue.
+A husband and wife are more than two people; they are also one flesh—a covenantal union.
 Like Christ, the husband reflects his wife, and the wife reflects her husband.
 It would confuse a child if the parents revealed two different modesty messages.
 Regardless of where the split messages are, split marriages perpetuate confusion and insecurity in children.
 Kids are not mature enough to understand mixed marriage messages—when the parents are not in agreement about vital issues.

-A couple becomes one voice in the child’s life by developing a unified message consistent with their hearts, the earlier mentioned character traits.
-Singlemindedness in marriage means both partners must have authentic conversations that delve into the core of their respective selves.
-If those character traits are not there, she needs to understand why.
+A couple becomes one voice in the child’s life by developing a unified message consistent with their hearts.
+Single-mindedness in marriage means both partners must have authentic conversations that delve into the core of their respective selves.
+If those character traits are not there, the other spouse needs to understand why.
 What stands in place of them?
 Husband, your wife needs to know the real you.
 She needs to know your victories and struggles.
 She needs to understand the difference between the person you are and the one that everyone else knows.
-You should not give her all the gory details of your true self; be appropriate, but she must be the kind of life partner permitted to enter your more personal struggles.
+You should not give her all the gory details of your true self; be appropriate, but she must be a life partner who is permitted to enter your more personal struggles.

-Your husband is a product of Adam’s race.
-He’s not a helpless victim, but he is a depraved man nonetheless.
-A good discipler will resist the temptation to become emotionally entangled in the problems of the person they are helping while bringing restorative care that transforms that person.
+Your husband is a product of Adam’s race, though he is not a helpless victim.
+But he is a depraved man nonetheless.
+A good discipler will resist the temptation to become emotionally entangled in the problems of the person they are helping while bringing restorative care that transforms the person they are helping.
 As you come alongside your husband, make sure you address the real issues, which means you must think theologically more than emotionally.
 Rather than making his problems about your fears and insecurities, make them about God’s ability to restore strugglers (Galatians 6:1-2).

 Love your man.
 Help him rather than pulling away at the marriage bond.
-Give your children a “marriage and message” that values and manifests transparency, honesty, hope, and humility, which will determine their views on modesty.
-If your husband does not cooperate with this “mission of modesty,” I appeal to you to talk to your pastor or another spiritual authority (Matthew 17:15-17).
-Do all you can to close whatever gaps between you and your husband.
+Give your children a marriage and message that values and manifests transparency, honesty, hope, and humility, which will determine their views on modesty.
+If your husband does not cooperate with this mission of modesty,” I appeal to you to talk to your pastor or another spiritual authority (Matthew 17:15-17).
+Do all you can to close whatever gaps that exist between you and your husband.
 The goal here is not to bypass heart issues when teaching children what to look like on the outside.

 Your clothing selections begin in your heart, not on the rack.
 What you wear reveals who you are.
 Are you pursuing humility through your clothing choices?
 Recognize your tendencies toward self-deception, cultural pressures, and peer temptations.
 The subtleties of self-deception tempt all of us.
-The first step in understanding is acknowledging that it can happen to you.
+The first step in understanding is acknowledging that it can happen to any of us.
 The humble person has nothing to hide, protect, or fear.
 Her goals are to learn, grow, change, and mature for the glory of God.
-Let these ideas propel you to the safety of godly counsel (Proverbs 11:14).
+Let these gentle provocations propel you to the safety of godly counsel (Proverbs 11:14).

-Gentlemen: Let’s be honest: lust tempts you.
+Gentlemen: Let’s be honest: lust tempts you and me.
 You are tempted toward ungodliness when it comes to the opposite sex.
-You may not yield to that temptation, but it crouches at all our doors.
+You may not yield to that temptation; I’m not saying you are, but it crouches at the door of all of our hearts.
 Sexual selfishness is part of our Adamic DNA.
 Can you talk about this universal problem that is every man’s battle?
 To pretend it does not exist is to be naive, or even worse, it could be deceptive.
 Humble transparency about Adamic proclivities is the first step toward exporting modesty to the next generation.

 Don’t let your internal private struggles stay secret.
 Find a godly, wise, and trusted friend.
 Tell him the truth about the real you.
 Be released from the fear that you are the only one who struggles this way.
 You’re not.
 Stop condoning men’s meetings where every guy in the room thinks the same thing, but no one speaks up about their struggles.
 Shoot the lust elephant in the room.
 Tell the truth.
 If you and your wife are willing to pursue modesty through the door of humble and contrite hearts, you’re well-positioned to export the message of modesty to your children.